-Further along she continues with the metaphor, describing the relationship as being driven in a car, or paddled in a boat.
-She has no direction over where she is going, someone else is make her decisions for her.
+Further along, she continues with the metaphor, describing the relationship as being driven in a car, or paddled in a boat.
+She has no direction over where she is going, someone else is making her decisions for her.

-She continues on to describe the “rhythm” of her life.
+She continues to describe the “rhythm” of her life.
 How “he would whistle,” then she would.

 “…Such minutiae.
 It’s what

 the animals spend most of their time at,

 ferrying the sand, grain by grain, from their tunnels,

 These actions she describes as “minutiae” or small, trivial details.
 Actions that animals would take as they follow one another, “ferrying sand,” one grain at a time.

 Once more he is directing her, showing her what she is supposed to pay attention to.
 What she needs to see, and in turn, how she needs to react to it.
 She sees, as he points, the tiny details in her finger.
 She sees everything around her so intensely and precisely but is unable to control her own life.
 That is the frustration the narrator is reacting to.
 She isn’t bored as much as she is stuck, in the same situation over and over again.
 Forced to repeat her actions of submission to a dominant partner in every element of her life.

 “Why do I remember it as sunnier